Plantar rupture of peroneus longus tendon

 Defect in peroneus longus in the midfoot (arrow).
 Tendon has retracted with the residual tendon attached to the 1st metatarsal base (arrow).
 Torn end of the tendon is swollen and contains increased signal as does the distal end.

-Peroneus longus tendon tears in general are longitudonal with the majority of fibres intact.
+Peroneus longus tendon tears in general are longitudonal with the majority of fibers intact.

 Transverse rupture is rare and occurs at 3 locations ie: tip of the malleouls to the peroneal tubercle, peroneal tubercle to the inferior retinaculum and from the retinaculum to the cuboid notch.
 This is an example of the latter with proximal tendon retraction.
 There is often an asscoiated os peroneum but not seen in this case.
 This patient is young thus unlikely to be degenerative, rather due to acute trauma.